delpinolisette/comm318_F20_Final_Project/data_story_presentation/data_story.md

 | Highest Number of Comments on Post | 300 | 457* |310 | 579 |
 | Highest Post Score | 675 | 772 |1250 | 1484 |

+*table by Lisette del Pino, data from Reddit scraped with PRAW*

 It's clear that the average post scores in March and April were much higher than the average post scores in the Top 1000 and in February (267.42 and 245.7 points compared to 208.5 points and 207 points).
 Then, more users "agreed" with the sentiment of posts in March and April, since scores record the number of upvotes.